RapolasRimeika/asteroids/README.md

 ### Code Modularity:
 - The code is split into multiple files for readability, maintainability, and scalability:
-  - `constants.py`: Stores all global constants like screen dimensions and object sizes.
+  - `constants.py`        : Stores all global constants like screen dimensions and object sizes.
-  - `circleshape.py`: A base class for circular game objects with full inertia and friction.
+  - `circleshape.py`      : A base class for circular game objects with full inertia and friction.
-  - `player.py`: Manages player controls, movement, shooting, and collision detection.
+  - `player.py`           : Manages player controls, movement, shooting, and collision detection.
-  - `asteroid.py`: Handles asteroid movement, splitting, and texture generation.
+  - `asteroid.py`         : Handles asteroid movement, splitting, and texture generation.
-  - `asteroidfield.py`: Manages asteroid spawning, including black holes.
+  - `asteroidfield.py`    : Manages asteroid spawning, including black holes.
-  - `aliens.py` and `AlienField.py`: Manages alien ship behavior and interactions with the player.
+  - `aliens.py`           : Manages alien ship behavior and interactions with the player.
-  - `loot.py`: Implements the loot system with power-ups for the player.
+  - `loot.py`             : Implements the loot system with power-ups for the player.
-  - `explosion.py`: Handles explosion interactions with objects.
+  - `explosion.py`        : Handles explosion interactions with objects.
-  - `floating_text.py`: Displays text effects during gameplay.
+  - `floating_text.py`    : Displays text effects during gameplay.
   - `background_layers.py`: Generates dynamic star and planet backgrounds.
-  - `main.py`: The main game loop handling events, updates, and rendering.
+  - `main.py`             : The main game loop handling events, updates, and rendering.

 ### Version Control:
 - Managed the entire project using Git and GitHub, effectively tracking changes and allowing collaboration.